-The Trustee has begun considering the feasibility of both targets by considering the anticipated changes in the Fund's asset allocation over time.
-As a closed Scheme with a short to medium-term investment horizon, the Trustee has some scope to consider other potential investments which could help in the achievement of both targets and are also consistent with the Fund's other investment objectives.
+The Trustee continues to consider the feasibility of its target by considering the anticipated changes in the Fund's asset allocation over time.
+As a long-term investor, the Trustee has some scope to consider other potential investments which could help in the achievement of both targets and are also consistent with the Fund's other investment objectives.
+The Trustee also intends to use effective engagement with the Fund's managers (to ensure they are in turn engaging with their issuers, especially the highest emitters) to achieve its target.
 On an annual basis, the Trustee will measure performance against targets and review whether these targets should be updated or replaced.